CyberSecAI/CyberSecAI.github.io/docs/introduction/cybsersecurity.md

 # LLMs for CyberSecurity

 !!! tip
-      LLMs (the subset of GenAI that focus on processing and generating text/language) can be used effectively for many parts of CyberSecurity; anywhere natural language is used from standards, documents, messages, reports, log files - across different modes: text, audio, video.
+      LLMs (the subset of GenAI that focus on processing and generating text/language) can be used effectively for many parts of CyberSecurity:

+      - anywhere natural language is used from standards, documents, messages, reports, log files
+      - across different modes: text, audio, video.

 <figure markdown>
 ![](../assets/images/LLMCyberSec.png)